pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ## DNSSEC Signers

 The DELEG record is authoritative on the parent side of a zone cut and needs to be signed as such.
 Existing rules from DNSSEC specification apply.
-In summary: For DNSSEC signing, treat DELEG RR type the same way as DS RR type.
+In summary: for DNSSEC signing, treat the DELEG RRtype the same way as the DS RRtype.

 In order to protect validators from downgrade attacks this draft introduces a new DNSKEY flag ADT (Authoritative Delegation Types).
-In zones which contain a DELEG RRset this flag MUST be set to one in at least one DNSKEYs published in the zone.
+In zones which contain a DELEG RRset, this flag MUST be set to 1 in at least one of the DNSKEY records published in the zone.

 ## DNSSEC Validators